-During their time in Salleri and Mukli, the group will work shoulder-to-shoulder with TSW staff and skilled local artisans from the villages.
-During the project phase, they will also create friendships with the 40 young women living in the hostel who have overcome incredible challenges to earn their high school diplomas and pursue college degrees.
+During their time in Salleri and Phuleli, the group will work shoulder-to-shoulder with TSW staff and skilled local artisans from the villages.
+During the project phase, they will also create friendships with the 40 young women living in the dormitory who have overcome incredible challenges to earn their high school diplomas and pursue college degrees.
 Upon completing the project, the group will then trek through the Himalayas on a route that was once taken by Sir Edmund Hillary and Tenzing Norgey on their way to Mount Everest.
-Students will hike for four days through isolated villages surrounded by misty rhododendron forests and dramatic snow covered peaks rising to over 25,000 feet.
+Students will hike for three days through isolated villages surrounded by misty rhododendron forests and dramatic snow covered peaks rising to over 25,000 feet.
 At the end of this trek, the course will close at TSW’s Himalayan Hope Home near Kathmandu, a facility designed to create a loving family environment to support the physical, emotional, and spiritual needs of 30 orphaned girls.
 These diverse experiences will highlight the culture, compassion, and gratitude of our Nepali hosts and the values of ethical leadership.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.